-1. Create a Vision and Inspiration for Sustainable Jersey and our movement.
+1. Create a vision and inspiration for Sustainable Jersey and our movement.
 Working with experts, partners, and local leaders, Sustainable Jersey has codified over 200 best practices and performance standards for communities that are intended to move us toward sustainability.
 Thousands of local volunteers and officials have dedicated their time and resources to implementing the best practices and meeting the standards.
 All of this was done by people relying on an intrinsic belief that things needed to change, and a broad unwritten consensus about the general direction in which we need to go.
-With this report we hope to provide the benefit of a clear articulation of the broader statewide and long-term outcomes we are trying to achieve.
+With this report, we hope to provide the benefit of a clear articulation of the broader statewide and long-term outcomes we are trying to achieve.
 What should the standards be if we want to make sustained progress?
 Which actions are the most urgent?

-The goals and indicators presented here provide us with a better picture of why we are engaging in sustainability efforts, and help guide the future creation of the Sustainable Jersey's standards and actions.
+The goals and indicators presented here provide us with a better picture of why we are engaging in sustainability efforts, and help guide the future creation of Sustainable Jersey's standards and actions.

 - 2. Track our Progress.
-By any measure, 7,000 documented sustainability initiatives and 177 certified municipalities and counting, represents real progress.
+By any measure, over 5,000 documented sustainability initiatives and 193 certified municipalities and counting, represent real progress.
 However, many of the issues we face are hard masters, with their own standards for performance that won't give us credit for a "good try."
 Climate change, for example, would not be any less severe if someone gave a good effort implementing a number of ineffectual actions.
 While we should celebrate our success and recognize good work and good effort, ultimately this work is about solving problems and achieving results.
 The current actions in Sustainable Jersey are having a real impact.
 But the sustainability goals in this report take a next step and specify clearly what we need to achieve.
 Providing indicators will track our progress so that we can ensure that over time our work is yielding results that are commensurate to the long-term challenges. - 3.
 Get us to Gold.
 Sustainable Jersey's current levels of certification don't mean a municipality or school is "sustainable."
 Rather the levels of certification mark milestones on a long-term transition to sustainability.
-Bronze Certification signifies that a municipality or school has made a commitment to sustainability and succeeded in implementing its first major actions.
-Silver Certification signifies that a municipality is beyond getting started, and is making significant progress on a broad range of issues; silver indicates that the municipality is a state and national leader.
-Gold Certification signifies that a municipality or school is actually doing what is needed to be sustainable.
+Bronze certification signifies that a municipality or school has made a commitment to sustainability and succeeded in implementing its first major actions.
+Silver certification signifies that a municipality has gone well.beyond getting started, and is making significant progress on a broad range of issues.
+Gold certification indicates that a municipality or school is performing at a level such that if the others did likewise, collectively we would be on track to achieving our sustainability goals.
+Whereas the qualifications for Bronze or Silver involve accomplishing a series of prescriptive actions, Gold requires the demonstration of outcomes that meet a performance standard.